hiltontj/yfs/README.md

 This is a class defined for getting and parsing resources from the Yahoo!
 API.
 It contains a set of methods, one for each API of interest.

 When initializing the yahoo_api object in scripts, you need to provide a **league_id** and **game_key**.
 I have stored these in another JSON file called **league_info.json**, an example of which is already in this repo.
 You can find your league key in the League Settings page on the main Yahoo Fantasy Sports website.
 The game_key for NHL will just be "nhl".

+### Visualization

+Notice the visualization scripts usually have a **plt.show()** or **plt.savefig()** call at the end.
+These calls will display the figure on screen, or save it to disk, respectively.
+If the plotting libraries give you trouble, make sure to check their documentation to ensure you have installed them correctly.